 What is an Approved Manager and when is one required?
 Find out more.

 The NSW liquor laws require a licensee to lodge a return containing key information about their liquor licence every second year.
-The current return is due by 31 March 2012 and is for the 2-year period from 1 January 2010 to 31 December 2013.
+The next return is due by 31 March 2014 and is for the 2-year period from 1 January 2012 to 31 December 2013.
 The return for 2012-2013 will be open for lodgement online from 1 March 2014 to 31 March 2014.
 Read more >>

-OLGR has produced a new brochure to help NSW liquor accords market to prospective new member businesses.
+OLGR has produced a brochure to help NSW liquor accords market to prospective new member businesses.
 The printed brochure is available to accords free of charge and is designed to promote the benefits of membership to a range of licensed businesses eg. restaurants, small bars, bottle shops, sporting clubs–not just hotels and clubs.
 Read more >>

 The Liquor Amendment (3 Strikes) Bill (No 2) 2011 was passed by the NSW Parliament on 9 November 2011.
 The Bill implements the final shape of the Government's “Three Strikes and You're Out” policy for licensed venues.
 Read more >>

 We've made it a whole lot easier for you to find out.

 Visit the Government Licensing Service (GLS) website, type in your licence number or licensee name and your venue's licence conditions will be displayed.

 Being familiar with each your liquor licence conditions is a vital step in ensuring your business is complying with NSW liquor laws.

 It is important to note that conditions imposed on premises by legislation, including special conditions for violent premises (declared premises), are not recorded on this website.
 More information on these conditions.